 - Production of forms and graphics for publication in legislation sets out our requirements for forms and graphics provided to us for publication in legislation.

 - Choosing fonts for forms and graphics lists the fonts that can be used in supplied forms and graphics.

-- The Model clauses for alternative dispute resolution (PDF version 64KB) form a companion-piece to Chapter 18 of the LAC Guidelines "Alternative Dispute Resolution Clauses in Legislation".
+- The Model clauses for alternative dispute resolution (PDF version 64KB) form a companion-piece to Chapter 18 of the LAC Guidelines "Alternative Dispute Resolution Clauses in Legislation" (2001 edition).

-- Notifying Statutory Regulations explains an agency's obligations in arranging for regulations to be notified in the New Zealand Gazette.
+- Notifying Legislative Instruments explains an agency's obligations in arranging for Legislative Instruments to be notified in the New Zealand Gazette.

-- Notifying deemed regulations outlines the process we use for keeping links to deemed regulations up to date on the New Zealand Legislation website.
+- Notifying Other Instruments outlines the process we use for keeping links to Other Instruments up to date on the New Zealand Legislation website.

 - Guidance on regulatory impact statements (RISs) explains how to refer to an RIS in a Bill's explanatory note, and sets out printing requirements.

 - Highlights from the PCO Quarterly are excerpts from our newsletter for instructing departments.